btbytes/tohray/README.md

 - [x] Export all the posts in a JSON file (and markdown)
 - [x] Add a calendar view
+- [x] Edit Posts.
+Don't hold your breath.
 - [ ] Add calendar and export links to the footer of the site.
 - [ ] RSS Feed
 - [ ] Deploy on other PaaS platforms like unicraft etc.
 - [ ] Make a static build of this docker image.
 Currently, it is using a full sized Ubuntu Normal image. bleh.

-## Someday, maybe

-- Edit Posts.
-Don't hold your breath.

-Till then, Enjoy! and happy streaming.